 ‘Chesapeake’ Japanese Holly has a compact, upright, pyramidal shape, with small lustrous evergreen foliage.
 The dense habit makes Ilex ‘Chesapeake’ an excellent candidate for a neat short hedge which requires little pruning to maintain its shape.
 Similar in shape to Ilex ‘Steeds’, ‘Chesapeake’ also works well as a formal foundation plant.

-'Green Lustre' Japanese Holly has shiny small green leaves and has a flat-topped shrub habit, making it excellent for low hedges.
+'Green Lustre' Japanese Holly has shiny small green leaves and has a flat-topped shrub habit, grows about twice as wide as toaa, making it excellent for low hedges.
 It does well at the seashore because it is salt tolerant.
 Evergreen and a female form introduced in the 1930s.

 'Helleri' Japanese Holly is evergreen with tiny green leaves. on a dwarf, stiffly mounding plant.
 Our landscaper friend Martin Blackman says this is the only Japanese Holly he can use with success in deer-infested Princeton.
 A female introduced in the late 1930s by Newport Nursery.

 'Hoogendorn' Japanese Holly has dark green delicate evergreen leaves on a low mounding habit.
 It is more graceful looking than Ilex c.
 'Helleri' and has gotten high praise from Dr. Michael Dirr as one of the best of the small-leaf Japanese Hollies.
 It was found on Hoogendorn Nursery in Rhode Island, so it's clearly cold tolerant.
 This male form of Japanese Holly was found at Hoogendown Nursery and named by T. Dodd.

 'Sky Pencil' Japanese Holly has a very upright columnar form and glossy evergreen foliage.
 It looks like an exclamation point in the landscape.
 It is also salt tolerant.
 Ilex crenata 'Sky Pencil' needs some babysitting after snowfall to avoid bending branches.
 A female form found in Japan and introduced by the US National Arboretum and W. Steeds.

 'Steeds' Japanese Holly has an upright pyramidal form with dark green glossy evergreen foliage, excellent for hedging.
 Ilex crenata 'Steeds' is also salt tolerant.
 A male form, named and introduced by W. Steeds.